atrosekta/rust-electrical-wiki/content/distribution.md

 ---

 Power distribution is one of the most important things to know and understand when it comes to electricity.
 There are many ways to produce, store and distribute power for your circuits.
-These systems can be Centralized, Decentralized or a combination of both.
-This applies to both the structure of the electrical grid and the physical placement of the components inside your base.

-A completely centralized system would root combine all power sources to a single point and feed all components through a single power bus.
-All of the components would be located in a singleroom/central spot.

-A completely decentralized system would have separate power sources for different circuits for different areas of a base.
-No 2 circuits would share the same room or be located next to each other.

-Depending on the size of your base you may choose to use either or a combination of both.
+This section breaks down the components used for distribution and the different types of distribution circuits known as a power bus.
+It covers the different types of battery backup systems.
+It covers the difference between the amount of power a circuit consumes versus what a battery thinks it is consuming, aka active usage.
+This section also covers the theory behind circuit and location centralization, decentralization and hybridization.
+It covers the game mechanics behind circuit delay and power flow as well as the error message, short circuit/max depth.

 ---